-The Health Literacy program introduces concepts that support and emphasize the importance of communicating health information clearly, through a tailored approach specific to the needs of the client.
+The Health Literacy training introduces concepts that support and emphasize the importance of communicating health information clearly, through a tailored approach specific to the needs of the client.
 Health information is presented in consideration of individual client needs, and deliberately delivered in a manner that is more conducive for clients to receive and process the information.
 This will increase a client’s ability to make informed healthcare decisions and have greater influence over the navigation and access of healthcare information and services.
 In this training, participants will gain an understanding of Health Literacy concepts and learn practical skills for engaging with patients to promote clear and effective communication, to help clients set and achieve their goals for health.

 This level of training is applicable to a wide range of professionals and peer helpers.

-A 1.5 hour webinar that will provide an introduction to the concept of health literacy.
+A 1.5 hour webinar provides an introduction to the concept of health literacy.
 This is ideal for an overview.

-A full day (8 hour) training will build on the 3.5 hour training and include review of organizational strategies as well as community focused strategies to improve health literacy as well as planning of a project to execute steps within one’s practice, team, organization, or community to improve health literacy.
+A full day (8 hour) training builds on the 3.5 hour training and include review of organizational strategies as well as community focused strategies to improve health literacy as well as planning of a project to execute steps within one’s practice, team, organization, or community to improve health literacy.
 Senior leadership and management will be critical members of the attendee group.

 Health Literacy training is led by two trained facilitators who were screened and selected to attend a comprehensive training.
 These individuals are practicing clinicians working in institutions across Toronto.
 They are part of an active community of practice that meets regularly and have been instrumental in the roll out of this program by SRCHC.